dart-lang/language/resources/type-system/flow-analysis.md

   arguments in the obvious way.
 For example, `join(M1, M2, M3)` represents `join(join(M1, M2), M3)`, and `join(S)`, where S is a set of models, denotes the result of folding all models in S together using `join`.

+- `restrictV(VMB, VMF, b)`, where `VMB` and `VMF` are variable models and `b` is a boolean indicating wether the variable is written in the finally block, represents the composition of two variable models through a try/finally and is defined as follows:
+  - If `VMB = VariableModel(d1, p1, s1, a1, u1, c1)` and
+  - If `VMF = VariableModel(d2, p2, s2, a2, u2, c2)` then
+  - `VM3 = VariableModel(d3, p3, s3, a3, u3, c3)` where
+   - `d3 = d1 = d2`
+     - Note that all models must agree on the declared type of a variable
+   - if `b` is true then `p3 = p2`
+   - if `b` is false then if the last entry in `p1` is a subtype of the last entry of `p2`, then `p3 = p1` else `p3 = p2`.
+If the variable is not written to in the finally block, then it is valid to use any promotions from the try block in any subsequent code (since if any subsequent code is executed, the try block must have completed normally).
+We only choose to do so if the last entry is more precise.
+(TODO: is this the right thing to do here?).
+   - `s3 = s1 U s2`
+     - The set of test sites is the union of the test sites on either path.
+   - `a3 = a2`
+     - A variable is definitely assigned if it is definitely assigned in the model of the finally block (note that the finally block is analyzed using the join of the model from before the try block and after the try block, and so assignments that may have occurred in the try block are already modelled here).
+   - `u3 = u2`
+     - A variable is definitely unassigned if it is definitely unassigned in the model of the finally block (note that the finally block is analyzed using the join of the model from before the try block and after the try block, and so the absence of any assignments that may have occurred in the try block is already modelled here).
+   - `c3 = c2`
+     - A variable is captured if it is captured in the model of the finally block (note that the finally block is analyzed using the join of the model from before the try block and after the try block, and so any captures from the try block are already modelled here).

+- `restrict(MB, MF, N)`, where `MB` and `MF` are flow models and `N` is a set of variables assigned in the finally clause, models the flow of information through a try/finally statement, and is defined as follows:

+  - We define `restrict(MB, MF, N)` to be `M3 = FlowModel(r3, VI3)` where:
+    - `MB = FlowModel(rb, VIB)`
+    - `MF = FlowModel(rf, VIF))`
+    - `pop(rb) = pop(rf) = r0` for some `r0`
+    - `r3` is `push(r0, top(rb) && top(rf))`
+    - `b` is true if `v` is in `N` and otherwise false
+    - `VI3` is the map which maps each variable `v` in the domain of `VIB` and `VIF` to `restrictV(VIB(v), VIF(v), b)`.

 - `unreachable(M)` represents the model corresponding to a program location which is unreachable, but is otherwise modeled by flow model `M = FlowModel(r,